2018 Defense Acquisition Workforce Award Winners

 U.S. Air Force

-1st Lt Christian Todd provided critical leadership for the engineering contract rebaseline effort, in which he overhauled 481 obsolescent requirements.
+First Lieutenant Christian Todd provided critical leadership for the engineering Air Force Systems Engineering and Integration contract rebaseline effort, in which he overhauled 481 obsolescent requirements.
 He delivered $241 million dollars in essential services enabling Assured Access to Space for the U.S. Government on five National Security Space missions valued at more than $4 billion.
-1st Lt Todd’s leadership was also instrumental in executing the first Launch Enterprise engineering contract industry day for a potential multi-million-dollar follow-on contract.
+First Lieutenant Todd’s leadership was also instrumental in executing the first Launch Enterprise engineering contract industry day for a potential multi-million-dollar follow-on contract.